emqx/emqx-docs/en_US/messaging/mqtt-delayed-publish.md

 ## Configure Delayed Publish via Dashboard

-You can configure the delayed publish feature using EMQX Dashboard.

 1. Open EMQX Dashboard.
 In the left navigation menu, click **Configuration**-> **MQTT**.

 2. On the **MQTT** page, click the **Extension**.
 Select the **Delayed Publish** tab.